Lamb Island, Queensland: Transportation

 The cost of travel on the high speed ferry between the other Southern Moreton Bay Islands is free of charge.
-The high speed ferry service utilizes the Queensland Government's Translink go card system.
+The high speed ferry service uses the Queensland Government's Translink go card system.

-In late 2019 a private locally operated mini bus service was introduced to the island to provide transport to and from the island's ferry terminal.
+In late 2019, a private locally operated mini bus service was introduced to the island to provide transport to and from the island's ferry terminal.

 Also in late 2019 trials of Australia's first driverless bus were conducted on the smaller neighboring Karragarra Island with a view to introducing the service to the islands' communities.

 Services

 The island has a wide range of services: